-We illuminate the factors that induce and impede the realization of societal impacts through both faculty research and our flagship research program, Entrepreneurship Database program at Emory, which collects rigorous longitudinal data from accelerator programs and entrepreneurs from around the world.
+We illuminate the factors that induce and impede the realization of societal impacts through both faculty research and our flagship research program, Entrepreneurship Database program at Emory, which collects rigorous longitudinal data from accelerator programs and entrepreneurs from around the world to determine what works and what doesn’t in entrepreneur acceleration.

 Published Papers and Conference Presentations